philz-stizles/youverify-backend/README.md

 ## SERVICES

-- Customer Service: Manages
-- Customer Service: Manages
+- Customer Service: Manages customer creation, read requests as well as updates.
+- Product Service: Manages product creation, read requests as well as updates.
+For this demo, the product service is responsible for sending the order to the order service.
-- Customer Service: Manages
+- Order Service: Manages
-- Customer Service: Manages
+- Payment Service:
+- Worker: A service worker that listens for published payments from the payment service and the stores them in the database.

 ## How TO TEST